 - What will be interesting to see in other counties partially from this example is whether people will first adopt mobile phones at some rate before moving onward to smartphones, or whether people will jump immediately to smartphones once the technology is there.

-- As of December of 2017, 97.5 percent of Chinese internet users were accessing the internet through their smartphone.
+- As of December 2017, 97.5 percent of Chinese internet users were accessing the internet through their smartphones.
 While the concept of accessing the internet via smartphone isn’t at all foreign to people, many of us still consider our desktop or laptop our primary point of access or the device we use when we wish to do more in-depth, serious work.